Everything you need to get your child ready for university life

 Find out more about getting into UC, including entry requirements, admissions programs, pathway programs and credit transfers.

-If your child is currently completing Year 12 or has finished secondary school in the past two years, they are considered a School Leaver, and are recommended to apply through The Universities Admissions Centre (UAC).
+If your child is currently completing Year 12 it is recommended they apply through The Universities Admissions Centre (UAC).

 When you apply through UAC they will automatically be considered for Year 12 adjustment factors and can also apply for other university entry programs such as the Schools Recommendation Scheme and Educational Access Scheme.